pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 And just like the work any any colleague... you can do more than before once you know how to work together

 As an example, while I'm writing this Claude Code is writing some tests for me.
 I just did a "mean colleague" trick.
 I went in a commented out the implementation - and the tests carried on passing.
-It's on me to make sure the over-confident colleague is doing work.
+The LLM fixed that and we shipped the PR.
+I find faking timers in Jest super confusing and couldn't figure it out... the LLM could 🤝.

 ![the over confident colleague](/images/2025/07/over-confident-1.png){: loading="lazy"}{:loading="lazy"}